JeremyFriesenGitHub/SnowDayPredictor/README.md

 ## Setup Instructions
 1. **API Key Generation**:
-   - Visit [OpenWeatherMap API Keys](https://home.openweathermap.org/api_keys) to generate your personal API key.
+   - Visit [OpenWeatherMap API Keys](https://home.openweathermap.org/api_keys) to generate your personal API key (under My API keys).
 Note: Activation of a new API key may take a few hours.

 2. **Pull Docker Image** (go to step 4 if you don't want to set up an Environment Variable in your local machine):
    - Run the following command: